Rating Methodology

 timestamp: Unix timestamp of rating issuance

-prior_rating: address of previous rating for same repo (if any)
+prior_rating: address of previous rating for same subject (if any)

 The attestation layer serves as a filing cabinet, not an analytical tool.
-It provides three guarantees: the rating existed at the claimed time, the rating has not been altered after issuance, and the full history of a repository’s ratings can be traversed by following prior_rating links.
+It provides three guarantees: the rating existed at the claimed time, the rating has not been altered after issuance, and the full history of an agent’s or output’s ratings can be traversed by following prior_rating links — building a verifiable trust history for any participant in the agentic economy.

 Rating Types